CALL FOR PAPERS OPEN!

 Speaker Milestones and important Dates

-August 19th – IoT Slam 2020 Conference Commences Online
+December 11th – IoT Grand Slam 2020 Conference Commences Online

 The Committee reserves the right to solicit presentations in addition to those submitted to ensure a balanced and appropriate conference program.
 You will be notified if your abstract is accepted for presentation.
 All accepted presentation abstracts will be posted to the conference agenda page.
 By submitting an abstract you confirm that all conference presentations may be digitally recorded and subsequently uploaded to the conference Web page and/or otherwise distributed and shared with a larger audience through post event proliferation.
 Paper submission and review will be handled by our online system.